Nonexistence of quantum black and white hole horizons in an improved dynamic approach: Introduction

-In parallel to the studies of LQC, loop quantum black holes (LQBHs) have been also intensively studied in the past decade or so (See, for example, \cite{Olmedo:2016ddn,Ashtekar:2018cay,Ashtekar:2020ifw} and references therein).
-In particular, since the Schwarzschild black hole interior can be treated as the Kantowski-Sachs cosmological model, in which the spacetime is homogeneous and the metric is only time-dependent, some of the LQC techniques can be borrowed to study the black hole interiors directly.
-Initially, LQBHs were studied within the $\mu_o$ scheme \cite{Ashtekar:2005qt,Modesto:2005zm}.
-However, this LQBH model also suffers from similar limitations as the $\mu_o$ scheme in LQC \cite{Corichi:2015xia,Olmedo:2017lvt,Ashtekar:2018cay}.
-Soon the $\bar \mu$ scheme was applied to the Schwarzschild black hole interior by B\"ohmer and Vandersloot (BV) \cite{Boehmer:2007ket} (See also \cite{Chiou:2008eg,Chiou:2008nm} for a similar prescription).
-Later, the $\bar \mu$ quantization scheme was shown to be the unique quantization scheme that is free from the dependence on the fiducial length $L_o$ and has consistent ultraviolet and infrared behavior.
-It was also shown that it has universally bounded curvature scales and energy density, and that the expansion and shear scalars are all finite \cite{Joe:2014tca}, in addition to the geodesic completeness and generic resolution of strong singularities \cite{Saini:2016vgo}.
+In parallel to the studies of LQC, loop quantum black holes (LQBHs) have also been intensively studied in the past decade or so (See, for example, \cite{Olmedo:2016ddn,Ashtekar:2018cay,Ashtekar:2020ifw,Gambini:2022hxr,Ashtekar:2023cod} and references therein).
+In particular, since the Schwarzschild black hole interior becomes dynamical and the corresponding metric can be written in the form of the Kantowski-Sachs (KS) cosmological model [cf. Eq.(\ref{metric})], in which spacetime is homogeneous and the metric is only time-dependent, some LQC techniques can be borrowed to study black hole interiors directly.
+Along this line of thinking, LQBHs were initially studied within the $\mu_o$ scheme \cite{Modesto:2004wm,Ashtekar:2005qt,Modesto:2005zm}.
+However, this LQBH model also suffers from limitations similar to those of the $\mu_o$ scheme in LQC \cite{Corichi:2015xia,Olmedo:2017lvt,Ashtekar:2018cay}.
+Soon the $\bar \mu$ scheme was applied to the Schwarzschild black hole interior by B\"ohmer and Vandersloot (BV) \cite{Boehmer:2007ket} (See also \cite{Chiou:2008eg,Chiou:2008nm} for a similar prescription in the KS universe, and \cite{Gambini:2013ooa,Gambini:2013hna,Gambini:2020nsf,Gambini:2020qhx,Liu:2021djf,Han:2022rsx} in the Painlev\'e-Gullstrand-like coordinates that cover both internal and external regions of the classical Schwarzschild black hole \footnote{For rigorous mathematical development of Ashtekar's formalism for spherically symmetric spacetimes and its loop quantization, see, for example, \cite{Bojowald:2004af,Bojowald:2004ag,Bojowald:2005cb,Campiglia:2007pr,Chiou:2012pg,Gambini:2020nsf} and references therein.}.
+Later, the $\bar \mu$ quantization scheme was shown to be the unique quantization scheme that is free from the dependence on the fiducial length $L_o$ and has consistent ultraviolet and infrared behavior \cite{Joe:2014tca}.
+It has universally bounded curvature scales and energy density, and the expansion and shear scalars are all finite, in addition to the geodesic completeness and generic resolution of strong singularities \cite{Saini:2016vgo}.